-When dysregulated behaviour occurs, the person concerned will be spoken to as privately as possible.
-Dysregulated behaviour is always addressed and there is always a consequence for it, but we do not 'publicise' it or administer immediate or arbitrary punishments as this is proven counterproductive and serves only to escalate an already difficult situation.
+When behaviours that challenge or harm occur, the person concerned will be spoken to as privately as possible.
+Behaviours that challenge or harm are always addressed and there is always a consequence for them.
+We do not 'publicise' it or administer immediate or arbitrary punishments as this is proven to be counterproductive and serves only to escalate an already difficult situation.